Why You Should Visit Yellowstone in December

 Things to Do at Yellowstone National Park in December

 Winter in Yellowstone means fewer crowds, VERY COLD temperatures, and stunning winter landscape scenes with steaming geyser basins.
-You’ll find many things to do at Yellowstone National Park in December.
+You’ll find many Yellowstone winter activities to enjoy in December.

 Driving the one open road from Gardiner to Cooke City makes for an amazing day trip.
 As you drive through Lamar Valley, look for bison and elk… and if you’re lucky, you’ll see wolves, fox or moose!